bill-from-ri/bill-from-ri/README.md

 ## Ongoing Projects
 - During the summer of 2022, I began developing a 2D strategy game called To Arms.
 The prototype I completed over the summer was built with Unity.
-I put it on the shelf when the school year started, but hope to return to it this winter.
+I put it on the shelf when the school year started, but have returned to it this winter.

 ## Past Projects
 - [**BitCalc.**](https://github.com/onionLad/BitCalc) A programming calculator i made during Winter Break, 2022.
 It can perform standard arithmetic as well as bitwise operations like and, or, xor, and invert.